|

 Common Drive Socket Sizes

-When it comes to drive sockets, think of them as the square holes for attaching the socket that is used to turn a tool like a wrench or ratchet.
+When it comes to drive sockets, think of them as the square holes for attaching the socket that are used to turn a tool like a wrench or a ratchet.
 There are three standard sizes are used for different tasks.
 Here are the most popular sizes we typically use:

 • 1/2″ Drives: These drives are primarily for heavy-duty jobs with large nuts requiring more force or torque.
 They’re commonly used with 19mm socket sizes, perfect for tasks like driving lag bolts into walls for mounting an LED TV.